seananderson/metafolio/inst/ms/ms.md

 of salmon life history and environmental dynamics, it ignores others that could be investigated in future analyses and possibly improve our understanding of salmon portfolio conservation.
-\R{B3:1}First, some salmon populations, such as ocean-type Chinook, tend to spawn further downstream than stream-type salmon.
+First, some salmon populations, such as ocean-type Chinook, tend to spawn further downstream than stream-type salmon.
 Ocean-type Chinook may therefore be less affected by declining stream flow and be able to shift upstream to avoid shifting isotherms [@mantua2010].
 A model could consider
 evolutionary adaptation
-by having populations adopt more ocean-type-like \R{B3:2}characteristics.
+by having populations adopt more ocean-type-like characteristics.
-\R{A6}Second, our model ignores lost thermal-tolerance diversity from populations that reach low population sizes and are reestablished by straying from nearby streams.
+Second, our model ignores lost thermal-tolerance diversity from populations that reach low population sizes and are reestablished by straying from nearby streams.
 An individual-based model might more accurately penalize for this lost diversity and emphasize the need to define lower limits on the investment weights in a salmon conservation portfolio.
-Third, our model ignores fine-scale within-stream temperature variation and fine-scale temporal fluctuations.
+Third, our model ignores fine-scale within-stream spatial and temporal environmental fluctuations.
-These fine-scale extremes in temperature and stream flow may be particularly important to population dynamics [@mantua2010] and could be incorporated into a future analysis.
+Fine-scale extremes in temperature and stream flow may be particularly important to population dynamics [@mantua2010] and could be incorporated into a future analysis.
 Such a model might show an increased benefit of portfolio optimization if the impact of increased magnitude and frequency of local climate extremes is important in addition to the mean trend [@jentsch2007].